 Despite the silence or the usually muted conversations, the roaring Metro truly has a life of its own, an inescapable groove spiced up by the vivid billboards on the platforms, the impromptu performances of musicians and artists in interchange walkways or trains, and the diverse shops in many stations.
 If you care to watch, the Metro is truly quite a scene.

 It is not uncommon for people to flawlessly know their way underground even without a Paris Metro map, and be almost clueless above ground.
-So, given all its intricacies, I won’t fault you for figuratively getting lost in the Metro, but I’ll show you how to not literally get lost in it.
+So, given all its intricacies, I won’t fault you for figuratively getting lost in the Metro, but I’ll show you how to not literally get lost in it in this easy tutorial.

 Taking the Metro